Townsend-Lab-Yale/Prostate_Stages/README.md

 # Somatic evolution of prostate cancer: mutation, selection, and epistasis across disease stages.

-Computational analysis of somatic evolution across primary and metastatic prostate cancer using large-scale, multi-cohort genomic datasets.
+Computational analysis of somatic evolution across primary and metastatic castration-resistant prostate cancer (mCRPC) using large-scale, multi-cohort genomic datasets.

 This repository contains the **R analysis and visualization workflows** supporting our study: